nss-evening-cohort-05/bag-o-loot-SMITHsharon/README.md

 ```

 - Completed functionality for all menu options, with correct output
-- Included error-handling, so (for most cases) app returns to Main Menu at unexpected/invalid user input, vs app crash. e.g. If user presses `Return` with no response.
+- Included error-handling, so (for most cases) app returns to Main Menu at unexpected/invalid user input, vs app crash. e.g. If user presses `Return` with no response at a prompt.
 - All Unit Tests pass
 - Refactored the code.
 Code blocks that are repeated were extracted to methods, and then called.